Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 **Trigger Event:**

-The user clicks on the change Password button
+The user clicks on the Change Password button

 **Main Success Scenario:**